scotttyso/intersight-tools/README.ezday2tools.md

 ### Capabilities

    * [add_policies](#add-policies): Update Policies attached to chassis, domain, server profiles/templates within the same organization or from a shared organization.
-   * [add_vlans]: Function to add a VLAN to existing VLAN Poilcy and Ethernet Network Group Policies.
+   * [add_vlans](#add-vlans): Function to add a VLAN to existing VLAN Poilcy and Ethernet Network Group Policies.
 Optionally can also create LAN Connectivity Policies.
-   * `audit_logs`: Function to Get List of Users that have logged into the Account and performed actions/changes.
+   * [audit_logs](#audit-logs): Function to Get List of Users that have logged into the Account and performed actions/changes.
-   * `clone_policies`: Function to clone policies from one Organization to another.
+   * [clone_policies](#clone-policies): Function to clone policies from one Organization to another.
-   * `hcl_status`: Function to take UCS inventory from vCenter and validate the status of the HCL VIB.
+   * [hcl_status](#hcl-inventory): Function to take UCS inventory from vCenter and validate the status of the HCL VIB.
-   * `inventory`: Function to Create a Spreadsheet with inventory for Domains, Chassis, Servers.
+   * [inventory](#inventory): Function to Create a Spreadsheet with inventory for Domains, Chassis, Servers.
-   * `server_identities`: Function to get WWNN/WWPN and MAC identities.
+   * [server_identities](#server-identities): Function to get WWNN/WWPN and MAC identities.
 By default it only gathers the fibre-channel identities.
 To get full identities list add the `-fi` option at the CLI.,

 ## Add Policies